bitcoindevkit/book-of-bdk/docs/cookbook/persistence/memory.md

 In-memory implies that the addresses the wallet has revealed, the syncing that has been performed including data on the transaction graph will not persist when the wallet is destroyed, and related operations will need to be performed again.

-In general, this means performing a `full_sync()` when starting the wallet, because it has no knowledge of which addresses were given out and which scripts still have balances.
+In general, this means performing a `full_scan()` when starting the wallet, because it has no knowledge of which addresses were given out and which scripts still have balances.

 See our page on the [difference between the full scan and sync operations](../syncing/full-scan-vs-sync.md) for more on this topic.